AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 ## Basic Usage

-Next, you can fill in the corresponding content on the interface, as shown in the figure:
+Next, you can fill in the corresponding content on the interface, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/jqgg1t.png" width="400" class="m-auto"></p>

 When using this interface for the first time, we need to fill in at least three pieces of information: one is `authorization`, which can be selected directly from the dropdown list.
 The other parameter is `model`, which is the category of the OpenAI ChatGPT model we choose to use; here we mainly have 20 types of models, and details can be found in the models we provide.
-The last parameter is `messages`, which is an array of our input questions; it is an array that allows multiple questions to be uploaded simultaneously, with each question containing `role` and `content`, where `role` indicates the role of the questioner, and we provide three identities: `user`, `assistant`, and `system`.
+The last parameter is `messages`, which is an array of our input questions.
+It is an array that allows multiple questions to be uploaded simultaneously, with each question containing `role` and `content`, where `role` indicates the role of the questioner.
+We provide three identities: `user`, `assistant`, and `system`.
 The other `content` is the specific content of our question.

 You can also notice that there is corresponding code generation on the right side; you can copy the code to run directly or click the "Try" button for testing.